-Applications Now Being Accepted for the 2014 Edna A. Lauterbach Scholarship
+Applications are Now Closed for the 2016 Edna A. Lauterbach Scholarship

-Any New York State licensed practical nurse (LPN) or registered nurse (RN) currently holding a nursing license in New York State that wishes to pursue or further their career in home and community-based care are eligible to apply for scholarships that can be used for tuition, books, specialty training and education, and other education-related expenses.
+The Edna A. Lauterbach Scholarship is offered every Spring to New York State licensed practical nurses (LPN) or registered nurses (RN) currently holding a nursing license in New York State that wish to pursue or further their careers in home and community-based care.
+The scholarship can be used for tuition, books, specialty training and education, and other education-related expenses.

-The deadline to applications is May 30, 2014.
-The Scholarship will be awarded in August 2014 in time for the Fall 2014 semester and will be officially presented to the award winner at the Annual Awards Luncheon at the 2014 HCP Annual Management Conference & Exhibition on October 29 at the Marriott Long Island in Uniondale, NY.
+The 2016 deadline was June 30, 2016.
+The Scholarship will be awarded in August 2016 in time for the Fall 2016 semester and will be officially presented to the award winner at the Annual Awards Luncheon at the 2015 HCP Annual Management Conference & Exhibition on October 27 at the Hilton Long Island/Huntington in Melville, NY.

 Make a Donation to Support this Scholarship Fund